INET-HMGU/PhyHormInteractome/Community GO analysis/README.md

+# GO enrichment analysis

-Test the identified communities in PhI<subscript>MAIN</subscript> for enrichment with GO categories.
+Test the identified communities in PhI<subscript>MAIN</subscript> for enrichment with specific GO categories.